Turquoise-T/Turquoise-T/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m interested in deepLearning and Artificial Intelligence, such as Large Language Models(LLM), Graph Neural Networks and NLP.
+- 🔭 I’m interested in deep learning and Artificial Intelligence, such as Large Language Models(LLM), Graph Neural Networks and NLP.
-- 🌱 I’m currently working on software Engineering.
-My programming Languages mainly are Java and Python.
+- 🌱 I’m currently working on software Engineering and AI.
+My programming Languages mainly are Java, Python and C++.
 - 👯 I’m looking to collaborate on research and interesting project development.
 - 📫 How to reach me: ecyoyo1125@gmail.com or cjy1125@stanford.edu, this is the quickest way.
 - 😄 Pronouns: Open to work.